Table Of Contents

 Flip : Flips the graphic relative to the vertical or horizontal center line of the graphic.

-Bottom Edge : Sets the bottom edge of the reference bounds of the graphic.
+Left Edge, Width, Bottom Edge, Height : Sets the left edge, width, bottom edge and height respectively of the reference bounds of the graphic.
 The bottom and y-minimum are the same (the y-coordinate is never flipped).
-The units are in the Graphic View units.